 In addition, Wellington will enact its own contact tracing protocol of students, faculty, and staff to ensure that additional contacts who may have become infected are not missed.
-The CDC has determined that COVID-19 exposure risk begins when someone is within 6 feet of the infected person for 15 minutes or more.
+The CDC has determined that COVID-19 exposure risk begins when someone is within 6 feet of the infected person for a total of 15 minutes or more over a 24-hour period.
 The CDC also notes that infected people can spread the virus 48 hours before the onset of symptoms.
 This combination of factors is referred to as the "6-15-48 rule."
 According to CDC recommendations, Wellington will send home any student or employee who has had a risk of exposure and advise them to maintain social distancing and self-monitor for 14 days from the exposure.